phonegap-build/docs-en/support/failed-builds.md

 Try generating a new provisioning profile that matches your certificate, and uploading that to PhoneGap Build.

-<a name="profile_expired"></a>
+<a name="cert_or_profile_expired"></a>
-### Provisioning Profile expired
+### Provisioning Profile or Signing Certificate has expired

-Our servers were unable to sign your app using the profile and certificate that you uploaded, because the provisioning profile itself has expired.
+Our servers were unable to sign your app using the profile and certificate that you uploaded, because the either the provisioning profile or signing certificate has expired.

-You will need to generate a new provisioning profile from the Apple Developer Portal and upload that to PhoneGap Build before your app can build successfully.
+You will need to generate a new provisioning profile or signing certificate from the Apple Developer Portal and upload that to PhoneGap Build before your app can build successfully.

 <a name="unreadable_profile"></a>
 ### Unable to read provisioning profile